 Direct expenses.
 Direct expenses increased 9.5% to \$38.8 million in 2013 from \$35.5 million in 2012.
 Direct variable expenses are costs that vary with volumes and consist mainly of printing, postage, hourly labor, and contracted survey work.
 Direct fixed expenses consist mainly of salaries and benefits, and contracted services for client service, analytical, research, and information technology development functions.
 The increase included postage and contracted survey-related costs to service the higher volume of business, and an increase in fixed expenses of \$1.8 million from additional investments in technology, research and service resources.
 Direct expenses increased as a percentage of revenue to 42.0% in the year ended December 31, 2013, from 41.0% during the same period of 2012.
 Variable expenses as percentage of revenue were 0.2% of the change due to higher survey volumes for the subscription-based products, and fixed expenses were 0.8% of the change due to investments in technology, research and service resources.
-The Company expects this percentage to continue at a similar rate for 2014.

 Selling, general and administrative expenses.
 Selling, general and administrative expenses increased 7.1% to \$25.2 million in 2013 from \$23.5 million in 2012 mainly due to additional expense in share based compensation, increases in annual software license fees and costs from the May 2013 Recapitalization, which were partially offset by decreased incentive payments and marketing costs.
 Selling, general, and administrative expenses remained constant as a percentage of revenue at 27.2% for each of the years ended December 31, 2013 and 2012 due to the leveraging of selling, general and administrative expenses against increased revenue.
-This percentage is projected to be approximately 26% of revenue in 2014.

 Depreciation and amortization.
 Depreciation and amortization expenses decreased 20.6% to \$3.7 million in 2013 from \$4.7 million in 2012.
 This decrease was a result of a large software development project becoming fully depreciated and intangibles associated with an acquisition becoming fully amortized.
 Depreciation and amortization expenses as a percentage of revenue decreased to 4.0% in 2013 from 5.4% in 2012.
-The Company expects this percentage to continue at a similar rate for 2014.

 Provision for income taxes.
 The provision for income taxes totaled \$9.0 million (36.8% effective tax rate) for 2013, compared to \$7.1 million (32.1% effective tax rate) for 2012.
-The effective tax rate for the year ended December 31, 2013, is higher than the rate in the same period of 2012 primarily due to an adjustment to income taxes of \$575,000 for decreases in deferred state tax rates resulting from legislative changes in

-2012 and nondeductible fees associated with the May 2013 Recapitalization that are part of the annualized effective rate.
+The effective tax rate for the year ended December 31, 2013, is higher than the rate in the same period of 2012 primarily due to an adjustment to income taxes of \$575,000 for decreases in deferred state tax rates resulting from legislative changes in 2012 and nondeductible fees associated with the May 2013 Recapitalization that are part of the annualized effective rate.